Christian Smith with Kyle Longest, Jonathan Hill and

 Focusing on the

-movement's three most important national campaigns-- Witness for Peace, Sanctuary,
+movement's three most important national campaigns-- Witness for Peace,

-document research, Resisting
+interviews, and document research, Resisting

 Reagan makes significant contributions to our understanding of